Chapter 13: Logical Operations

 Bit Instruction Clear (bic) is the instruction for AND w/ Complement.
 It's not named something like "andc" because usually when this type of operation is done, its for the purpose of clearing selected bits in a register.
 Like this....

-This will set bit 4 low and leave all other bits alone.
+This will set bit 4 low in w7 and leave all other bits alone.
 What this bic instruction actually does is this....

 Simply put, the secondary source register or IMM gets Logical NOT'd before the Logical AND operation is performed.